KonstantinPetrovichQWERTY/CompilersConstruction/README.md

    The `o` CLI calls this class with the command (`run`, `build`, etc.) and the target `.o` file.

 2. **Lexing and parsing**
-   `LexicalAnalyzer` converts the source into tokens, the recursive-descent parser (`SyntaxAnalyzer`) produces an AST (`syntaxanalyzer.declarations.*`), and `SemanticAnalyzer` currently only ensures the file is not empty (it returns `UnknownType` placeholders; we do not yet have a full static type system).
+   `LexicalAnalyzer` converts the source into tokens, the recursive-descent parser (`SyntaxAnalyzer`) produces an AST (`syntaxanalyzer.declarations.*`), and `SemanticAnalyzer` performs minimal checks (undeclared-variable detection and constant-condition folding).
+It still returns `UnknownType` placeholders; a full type system is left for future work.

+3. **Semantic Analyzer**
+   Early semantic pass: we track class/field/variable scopes to report undeclared usages and evaluate constant boolean expressions to skip unreachable branches, reducing noise before interpretation.
-3. **Bytecode generation (ASM bootstrap)**
+4. **Bytecode generation (ASM bootstrap)**
    `src/syntaxanalyzer/CodeGenerator.java` uses ASM to emit a minimal JVM class that embeds the original source code as a string literal.
 Its `main` method invokes `olang.runtime.Interpreter.runSource(source, entryClass)`—ASM is now used only to create this wrapper class, not to lower every AST node.

-4. **Runtime/interpreter**
+5. **Runtime/interpreter**
    `olang.runtime.Interpreter` re-parses the embedded source (reusing the lexer/parser), builds runtime class metadata, and interprets the AST.
 It implements value objects for Integer/Real/Boolean/String literals plus user-defined instances, handles assignments, loops, method dispatch, and prints.
 When expressions call `.print()`, the interpreter calls `System.out.println` on the underlying value.

 ### Type system status
-- No static type checker yet: `SemanticAnalyzer` returns `UnknownType`.
-All actual behavior is resolved dynamically in the interpreter.
-Adding a real type system is left for future work.
+- No static type checker yet: despite the checks above, `SemanticAnalyzer` still returns `UnknownType` placeholders.
+All actual behavior/type compatibility is resolved dynamically in the interpreter.
+A full type system remains future work.

 ### Error reporting flow
 - Before lexing/parsing, `SyntaxException.setCurrentSource(filePath)` is called.
 Every token carries a `Token.Span` (line number + column).
 When the parser encounters an unexpected token, it calls `SyntaxException.at(message, token)`, which uses the stored span to produce the nicely formatted `path:line:column` message seen in the CLI output.